levyben/gpu_ecc_alignment/README.md

 1) Opencv compiled with CUDA 10.2
 2) CUDA Toolkit (has the NVIDIA NPP libaries)

-# Notes:
-1) There is no GPU/Multi-thread implementations of the ECC algorithm.

 # Benchmark

 Benchmark was conducted using the following command argument: